-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION the collections of out-of- commerce works mean that obtaining the prior consent of the individual rightholders may be very difficult.
-This can be due, for example, to the age of the works or other subject- matter, their limited commercial value or the fact that they were never intended for commercial use.
-It is therefore necessary to provide for measures to facilitate the licensing of rights in out-of- commerce works that are in the collections of cultural heritage institutions and thereby to allow the conclusion of agreements with cross-border effect in the internal market. the collections of out-of- commerce works mean that obtaining the prior consent of the individual rightholders may be very difficult.
-This can be due, for example, to the age of the works or other subject- matter, their limited commercial value or the fact that they were never intended for commercial use or have never been in commerce .
-It is therefore necessary to provide for measures to facilitate the licensing of rights in use of out- of-commerce works that are in the collections of cultural heritage institutions and thereby to allow the conclusion of agreements with cross-border effect in the internal market. for the purposes of this Directive.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION out-of-commerce works or other subject-matter.
+However, the particular characteristics of the collections of out-of-commerce works mean that obtaining the prior consent of the individual rightholders may be very difficult.
+This can be due, for example, to the age of the works or other subject-matter, their limited commercial value or the fact that they were never intended for commercial use.
+It is therefore necessary to provide for measures to facilitate the licensing of rights in out-of-commerce works that are in the collections of cultural heritage institutions and thereby to allow the conclusion of agreements with cross-border effect in the internal market. out-of-commerce works or other subject-matter.
+However, the particular characteristics of the collections of out-of-commerce works mean that obtaining the prior consent of the individual rightholders may be very difficult.
+This can be due, for example, to the age of the works or other subject-matter, their limited commercial value or the fact that they were never intended for commercial use or have never been in commerce .
+It is therefore necessary to provide for measures to facilitate the licensing of rights in use of out-of-commerce works that are in the collections of cultural heritage institutions and thereby to allow the conclusion of agreements with cross-border effect in the internal market. out-of-commerce-works or other subject-matter-that are considered out of commerce for the purposes of this Directive.
 However, the particular characteristics of the collections of out-of-commerce works, together with the amount of works involved in mass digitisation projects, mean that obtaining the prior consent of the individual rightholders may be very difficult.
 This can be due, for example, to the age of the works or other subject-matter, their limited commercial value or the fact that they were never intended for commercial use.
-It is therefore necessary to provide for measures to facilitate the collective licensing of rights in out-of- commerce works that are permanently in the collections of cultural heritage institutions and thereby to allow the conclusion of agreements with cross-border effect in the internal market. this Directive.
+It is therefore necessary to provide for measures to facilitate the collective licensing of rights in out-of-commerce works that are permanently in the collections of cultural heritage institutions and thereby to allow the works or other subject-matter that are considered out of commerce for the purposes of this Directive.
 However, the particular characteristics of the collections of out-of-commerce works, together with the amount of works and other subject-matter involved in mass digitisation projects, mean that obtaining the prior consent of the individual rightholders may be very difficult.
-This can be due, for example, to the age of the works or other subject- matter, their limited commercial value or the fact that they were never intended for commercial use or that they have never been exploited commercially .
-It is therefore necessary to provide for measures to facilitate certain uses of the collective licensing of rights in out-of- commerce works and other subject-matter that are permanently in the collections of cultural heritage institutions. , and thereby to allow the
+This can be due, for example, to the age of the works or other subject-matter, their limited commercial value or the fact that they were never intended for commercial use or that they have never been exploited commercially.
+It is therefore necessary to provide for measures to facilitate certain uses of the collective licensing of rights in out-of-commerce works and other subject-matter that are